Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Auburn recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Auburn recorded around 227 residential properties granted approval per year over the past five financial years, totalling an estimated 1,135 homes.
-As of FY-26, 45 approvals have been recorded.
-On average, one person moves to the area for each dwelling built between FY-21 and FY-25.
-This matches or outpaces demand, offering buyers more options while enabling population growth.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Auburn recorded around 227 residential properties granted approval per year over the past five financial years, totalling an estimated 1,135 homes.
+As of FY-26 so far, 46 approvals have been recorded.
+On average, one person moved to the area for each dwelling built between FY-21 and FY-25, indicating new construction matched or outpaced demand.
+The average expected construction cost value of new homes was $369,000.

 Frequently Asked Questions - Development